d-fact/eval-runner-docker/README.md

 ## Scripts for Quick Start
-We provide bash scripts for executing all steps below.
+We provide quick scripts for building and running dockers, you can use `quick-slicing.sh` and `quick-rts.sh`.

+You can also check the following section for detailed step-by-step explanations.

 ## Evaluation Replication
 Assuming `docker` and `docker-compose` is installed properly and current working directory is at the